etdev/ruby_notes/ruby_sg/ruby_styleguide_etdev.md

 * <a name="no-trailing-array-commas"></a>
   Avoid comma after the last item of an `Array` or `Hash` literal, especially when the items are not on separate lines.
+[Thoughtbot disagrees](https://github.com/thoughtbot/guides/tree/master/style/ruby)
 <sup>[[link](#no-trailing-array-commas)]</sup>

   ```Ruby